-- How many students will/can be placed at the community partner site? - What times and dates are available? - Is there a certain number of hours students will serve? - When will students begin their service-learning?
+How many students will/can be placed at the community partner site?

+- What times and dates are available? - Is there a certain number of hours students will serve? - When will students begin their service-learning?
 When will they end it? - Will students be working in groups? - How many students will it realistically require to complete the project? - How many students can we handle at once? - What staff members will supervise and coordinate student work? - Does the student need training?
 When/where will the training take place? - What types of orientation occur prior to service? - Who will supervise the students?
 How can this person be contacted?
-Is there a backup supervisor? - Who should students call if they will be absent or late? - Do students need to be fingerprinted or have a background check? - Is there a dress code students should adhere to? - Discuss any important dates: - In-class orientation date: - o Mid-semester check-in date: - End of semester presentations/posters: - What is the protocol for discussing any concerns? - What is the best way to get in touch with faculty member/community partner? - Will the faculty member check-in during the semester?
+Is there a backup supervisor? - Who should students call if they will be absent or late? - Do students need to be fingerprinted or have a background check? - Is there a dress code students should adhere to? - Discuss any important dates: - In-class orientation date: • Mid-semester check-in date: - End of semester presentations/posters: - What is the protocol for discussing any concerns?
+Who should the community partner contact with student issues? - What is the best way to get in touch with faculty member/community partner? - Will the faculty member check-in during the semester? - What are some potential physical accessibility barriers at the community partners site?
+Consider items broadly, such as stairs (including public transportation), required mobility ("walking") distances, air quality, heat, etc. - What might be ways to ameliorate or overcome physical accessibility barriers?
+Are there alternative ways to participate to reach the same service/learning outcomes?